 This book has definitely opened up this ongoing conversation, and it has been a rewarding one.

-About this post: This post was originally published in June 2014, as part of the Calls for Papers section of my blog.
+- I originally published this post in June 2014, as part of the Calls for Papers section of my blog.
 The call for chapters was replaced with the current content after the publication of the book.
-This post was last revised on 20th March 2020.
+A revision on 10th January 2026 changed the layout of the post, without altering its substantive comment.

 Leave a Reply